isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 Access to all ISB-CGC hosted data is controlled using access control lists (ACLs) which define the permissions attached to each dataset, bucket, or object.

+**Why can't I re-authorized my Service Account on my Google Cloud Projct?**

+Your service account may have its permissions revoked (because, for example, the 7-day limit has expired, or you have added a member to the
+GCP who is not authorized to use that controlled data or has not logged into the ISB-CGC UI and authenticated using their dbGaP credentials).
+If permissions were revoked because an unauthorized user was added to the project, the Google Cloud Project owner will be sent an email specifying the Service Account, GCP Project, and user which resulted in the access being revoked.
+If the user has not logged into the ISB-CGC interface and or has not authenticated.
+You will be given a red error message when attempting to refresh using the refresh wheel.
+To see which new user hasn't logged in or authenticated you can go to the Register a Service Account page and see which user it is with the table presented for which dataset selected.

+To reauthorize the service account 1) remedy the problem that resulted in access being denied, and 2) select the "refresh" icon beside the service account

 Data Access
 ###########
 **Does all TCGA data require dbGaP authorization prior to access?**